Hello to all the English teachers/instructors out there. We’d like to share why we decided to establish this association.

 We’ll provide a wide range of information, especially the ones that you’ll need when you’re teaching Japanese students.
 And we need YOUR help.
 Any insightful observation and/or exciting information that you come up with when you’re teaching your Japanese students will be a plus for all of us.
 (Please see the “Sample Guest Interview” down below this page.)

-Since our contributors are all volunteers, no compensation will be paid (We do collect membership fees from our members but just enough to keep the association going–U.S. $15/a year from each member.
+Since our contributors are all volunteers, no compensation will be paid (We do collect membership fees from our members but just enough to keep the association going.
 Our purpose is to keep the association accessible to as many teachers as possible).
 However, we would support you and provide your information to our members if you would like to teach English to Japanese people or if you have some English-/Teaching-related materials that you would like to promote.

 Here is a sample Guest Interview.
 This is one way for you to help us.